-ABP has amended its articles of association following criticism from the pensions supervisor DNB that the executive board risked become ‘marginalised’ in relation to non-executive directors in the way voting was structured.
-A simple majority of all directors (executive and non-executive) is now sufficient for decision making.
+ABP has amended its articles of association following criticism from the pensions supervisor De Nederlandsche Bank (DNB) that the executive board risked becoming ‘marginalised’ in relation to non-executive directors in the way voting was structured.

-Under the reverse mixed model, executive directors manage the day-to-day affairs of a pension fund, while non-executive directors hold both a supervisory and policy decision making role, but both sit on a unitary board.
+Under the ‘reverse-mixed’ model, executive directors manage the day-to-day affairs of a pension fund, while non-executive directors hold both a supervisory and policy decision-making role, but both sit on a unitary board.
 The non-executive directors are usually appointed by social partners but often also pensioners.

 ABP initially stipulated in its articles of association that policy decisions not only had to be adopted by a simple majority in the entire board, but that the majority of the non-executive members also had to agree and votes from both employers and employee representatives were needed to reach a majority.